 He also wrote science fiction eg The Black Cloud (1957), a bestselling novel about a sentient gas cloud which enters the solar system and causes devastation on the Earth when it blocks the light from the sun.
 (It bears some similarities to H G Wells’ short story The Star, published in 1897).
 His science fiction play for children, Rockets in Ursa Major, was performed at the Mermaid Theatre in December 1962.

 The BBC broadcast a radio adaptation of The Black Cloud in December 1957, and entered into discussions with Hoyle about a six part television adaptation, which in the end fell through.
 However John Elliot, assistant head of the BBC’s script unit, accompanied by Norman James and Donald Bull, had a meeting with Hoyle in a pub in Cambridge by the end of which (after a few pints no doubt) they had come up with the basic outline for A For Andromeda.
-Hoyle provided the scientific background: Elliot, an experienced writer for television, wrote the scripts for the seven episodes.
+Hoyle provided the scientific background: Elliot, a very experienced writer for television, wrote the scripts for the seven episodes.

 Hoyle’s involvement meant that the science was up to scratch and up to date.
 The Jodrell Bank radio telescope (undoubtedly the model for the Bouldershaw Fell radio telescope in the story) had only opened in 1957, while the double helix structure of DNA – the basis for the creation of Andromeda – had only been conclusively identified by James Watson and Francis Crick a few years earlier.